securityfirst/secfirst.org/content/terms.md

 These Terms were last updated on 6th October 2015

 ### 13. <a name="a13"></a> ABOUT US
-Global Security First Limited
+Security First Technologies Ltd
-Registered Office Address: Ground Floor, 2 Woodberry Grove, London, N12 0DR
+Registered Office Address: Cluster, 1-3 Westmoreland Street, Dublin 2, D02 VK03, Ireland
-Company No: 08737382
+Company No: 625599
 Contact email address: legal@secfirst.org

 UMBRELLA PRIVACY POLICY
 -----------------------

-The Umbrella app (the “App”) is provided to you by Global Security First Limited of 2 Woodberry Grove, London, N12 0DR, company number: 08737382 (“GSF”, “us”, or “we”).
+The Umbrella app (the “App”) is provided to you by Security First Technologies Ltd of Cluster, 1-3 Westmoreland Street, Dublin 2, D02 VK03, Ireland, company number: 625599 (“GSF”, “us”, or “we”).

 We are committed to protecting and respecting your privacy.
 This policy (together with our Terms of Use located on our website at www.secfirst.org (the “Terms”)) applies to your use of the App and sets out the basis on which any personal information we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our practices regarding your personal information and how it will be treated.